yasmin-aumeeruddy/SkillsNetworkLabs/README.md

 This file is read at server startup and the value injected into the GreetingService bean when it is created.

-Edit the pom.xml file and change the greeting to `Bonjour`
+Edit line 100 of the pom.xml file and change the greeting to `Bonjour`

 ```XML
 <bootstrapProperties>